|School||Cardiff School of Geography and Planning|

-This module comprises a series of lectures, covering forms of governance at different spatial scales from the supranational to the neighbourhood, different models of governance including co-production, and forms of regulation.
-Lectures provide an opportunity for questions and open discussion. .
+This module comprises a series of lectures, covering forms of governance at different spatial scales from the supranational to the neighbourhood, different models of governance including collaboration, and forms of regulation.
+Lectures provide an opportunity for questions and open discussion.
 In addition, seminars will enable students to undertake guided reading and engage in discussion, drawing out international similarities and differences in governance and how these affect approaches at sub-national levels.

 The lecture and seminar discussions offer students the opportunity to develop communication skills and verbal reasoning skills.
-The individual seminar contribution element of the assessment will help students develop and practise presentation skills.
+The individual seminar contribution element of the assessment will help students develop critical thinking and evaluation skills.

 Essay - 80% 3000 words